 PowerPoint 2003 users (and users of previous versions) can choose File | Save As.

-- Either version then brings up the Save As dialog box that you can see in Figure 3 .
-Choose PNG as the Save as type, and click Save.
+- You’ll see the Save As dialog box that you can see in Figure 3.
+Choose PNG as the Save as type dropdown list, and click Save.

 Figure 3: Save as type